top of page

-How to Strengthen the Vagus Nerve to Improve Pain: Part One
+How to Strengthen the Vagus Nerve and Improve Neurowellness: Part One

-Let's say you have a life threat that spikes your nervous system rapidly into the primitive part of the vagus nerve known as dorsal vagal or red zone, similar to what mammals do to "play dead".
-The graphic above demonstrates this.
-This is a normal and expected reaction and your body should return back to the green zone of safety once the threat is over.
-What is not normal is that the nervous system can get stuck or it can get triggered easily when there isn't a life threat.
-This is the basis of PTSD (post traumatic stress disorder) and many psychological disorders.
-The good news is the nervous system can be recalibrated due to a concept known as neuroplasticity.
+Imagine facing a life-threatening situation that causes your nervous system to quickly activate the primitive part of the vagus nerve, known as the dorsal vagal or red zone, much like how mammals "play dead".
+The graphic above illustrates this.
+This reaction is normal and expected, and your body should return to the green zone of safety once the threat has passed.
+However, it is not normal for the nervous system to become stuck or easily triggered when there is no life threat.
+This is the foundation of PTSD (post-traumatic stress disorder) and various psychological disorders.
+The positive news is that the nervous system can be recalibrated through a concept known as neuroplasticity.

-Another example is an injury or trauma to the abdomen or pelvis such as during a fall or contact sports.
-The brain automatically protects the organs by tightening the connective tissue known as fascia which signals to the brain something has happened and it should protect the area further.
-This is part of muscle memory and why someone might have pelvic pain, poor digestion, menstrual cramping and/or muscle dysfunction.
-If you further guard and protect the abdominal area due to pain, it creates a feedback loop, keeping muscles clenched and organs lacking normal motility (think constipation).
-Receiving safe touch through hands-on manipulation of deep fascia through a technique we use called visceral mobilization gives positive feedback to the brain, bringing to consciousness a sense of safety and bringing the nervous system back into balance.
-The vagus nerve is 80% sensory, receiving most of the information going to it from the senses such as touch.
-You can go from one state to another by overriding the subconscious and becoming more mindful, which is known as nerve mapping.
-Additionally, stimulating nerves in the face and head (above the diaphragm) is very powerful and can change the brain quickly due to the myelinated sheath that is part of the ventral vagal system.
-You can read more on vagus nerve exercises in Part 2 of this blog here.
+Another example is when an injury or trauma occurs to the abdomen or pelvis, such as during a fall or contact sports.
+The brain instinctively protects the organs by tightening the connective tissue known as fascia, which signals to the brain that something has happened and further protection is needed.
+This is part of muscle memory and explains why someone might experience pelvic pain, poor digestion, menstrual cramping, and/or muscle dysfunction.
+If you continue to guard and protect the abdominal area due to pain, it creates a feedback loop, keeping muscles tense and organs lacking normal motility (think constipation).
+Receiving safe touch through hands-on manipulation of deep fascia, using a technique called visceral mobilization, provides positive feedback to the brain, fostering a sense of safety and restoring balance to the nervous system.
+The vagus nerve is 80% sensory, receiving most of its information from the senses, such as touch.
+You can transition from one state to another by overriding the subconscious and becoming more mindful, a process known as nerve mapping.
+Additionally, stimulating nerves in the face and head (above the diaphragm) is very effective and can quickly alter the brain due to the myelinated sheath that is part of the ventral vagal system.
+You can read more about vagus nerve exercises in Part 2 of this blog here.

-To further understand the physiological response, it is important to know that 90% of the brain is subconscious and only 10% is conscious.
-Much of what you feel in your body does not come to your consciousness and why it is essential to be mindful of mapping your nervous system to bring the other 90% of your brain into consciousness.
-This is part of what we call the "gut feeling" from the enteric nervous system, or "gut brain".
-It is also why what you eat matters since there are more neurons going to the brain than from the brain.
-Sadly, the Standard American Diet (SAD) is nutritionally poor and full of pesticides and other artificial (man-made/ factory-made) ingredients that the body doesn't recognize.
-If the gut is inflamed, the nerve signals going to the brain are altered and can cause inflammation in the brain that we sense as irritability, anxiety, depression, etc. A healthy mind needs a healthy gut!
+To better understand the physiological response, it's crucial to recognize that 90% of the brain operates subconsciously, while only 10% is conscious.
+Many bodily sensations don't reach our conscious awareness, highlighting the importance of being mindful of mapping your nervous system to engage the other 90% of your brain.
+This is part of what we refer to as the "gut feeling" from the enteric nervous system, or "gut brain."
+It also explains why diet is important, as more neurons travel to the brain than from it.
+Unfortunately, the Standard American Diet (SAD) is low in nutritional value and filled with pesticides and artificial ingredients that the body doesn't recognize.
+If the gut becomes inflamed, nerve signals to the brain are disrupted, potentially causing brain inflammation that manifests as irritability, anxiety, depression, and more.
+A healthy mind requires a healthy gut!

 The Vagal Brake

-The vagus nerve acts as a brake to down regulate the "fight or flight" response.
-In individuals who have experienced trauma or chronic pain, the vagus nerve may not be functioning properly due to low vagal tone.
-The good news is you can improve vagal tone with regular practice.
-According to Stephen Porges, "when we are social and are engaged, we are reducing metabolic demands to facilitate health, growth and restoration."
-Having the vagus nerve working optimally is critical to your health and potential for healing.
-One way to reset your nervous system involves using mindfulness to override the instinctive reflex of automatic breathing.
-By recognizing when you are holding your breath or breathing shallowly, you can encourage yourself to take deep, diaphragmatic breaths.
-This action stimulates the vagus nerve, calming your nervous system and reducing respiration and heart rate.
+The vagus nerve functions as a brake to reduce the "fight or flight" response.
+In people who have experienced trauma or chronic pain, the vagus nerve might not work properly due to low vagal tone.
+The encouraging news is that you can enhance vagal tone through regular practice.
+Stephen Porges states, "when we are social and are engaged, we are reducing metabolic demands to facilitate health, growth, and restoration."
+Ensuring the vagus nerve operates optimally is essential for your health and healing potential.
+One method to reset your nervous system involves using mindfulness to override the instinctive reflex of automatic breathing.
+By noticing when you hold your breath or breathe shallowly, you can prompt yourself to take deep, diaphragmatic breaths.
+This action stimulates the vagus nerve, calming your nervous system and lowering respiration and heart rate.

 Triggers and Glimmers

-Deb Dana in her book, The Polyvagal Theory in Therapy, explains triggers and glimmers.
-A trigger is anything that the brain perceives as unsafe.
-A glimmer is the opposite, creating an optimal state in the nervous system where the vagus nerve is stimulated and "social engagement" can occur.
-Some examples of glimmers are: petting a dog, going to a concert, relaxing at the beach, spending time in nature, exercising under optimal conditions (in the absence of pain or excessive temperature), getting a massage, getting hands-on therapy (what we do at Healthy Core), and spending time with others who you are in a healthy relationship with.
-Here's an important concept that we have learned; you need to intentionally seek glimmers, especially if you know you might be triggered in certain environments or with certain individuals and to do this BEFORE the triggering event.
-Take for example, firefighters like my husband.
-There are multiple triggers on the job, including the tones that ring when there is an emergency call.
-Before he starts his 7 am shift, we go through some of the cranial nerve resets mentioned below while ensuring he has a good night's sleep and proper nutrition.
-Cortisol levels are highest in the morning and can be a trigger in and of itself.
-I know he will have several triggers in his 24-hour shift so we intentionally include some "glimmers" before his shift.
-We intuitively have known this and did some of this throughout his 30-year career without understanding the science or reason behind it.
+In her book, The Polyvagal Theory in Therapy, Deb Dana discusses the concepts of triggers and glimmers.
+A trigger is anything that the brain identifies as unsafe, whereas a glimmer creates an ideal state in the nervous system by stimulating the vagus nerve, allowing for "social engagement."
+Examples of glimmers include petting a dog, attending a concert, relaxing on the beach, spending time in nature, exercising under favorable conditions (without pain or extreme temperatures), receiving a massage, engaging in hands-on therapy (such as what we offer at Healthy Core), and being with people you have healthy relationships with.
+An important lesson we've learned is to actively seek out glimmers, especially if you anticipate being triggered in certain settings or with specific people, and to do so before the triggering event occurs.
+Consider firefighters, like my husband, who face numerous triggers on the job, such as the emergency call tones.
+Before his 7 am shift, we perform some cranial nerve resets mentioned below, ensuring he gets a good night's sleep and proper nutrition.
+Morning cortisol levels are at their peak and can be a trigger themselves.
+Knowing he will encounter various triggers during his 24-hour shift, we deliberately incorporate some "glimmers" beforehand.
+We've instinctively practiced this throughout his 30-year career, even without fully understanding the science behind it.
 Another example is intimacy.
-If you are stressed and not in ventral vagal, you will have poor libido or will not be able to become aroused.
-By adding some glimmers before intimacy, you can quickly regulate the nervous system and become present and in the moment.
-Our advice for someone who has a history of pain with sex is to breathe deeply from the abdomen, pull on the ears, play relaxing music and anything that promotes an optimal nervous system.
+If you're stressed and not in the ventral vagal state, you may experience low libido or difficulty becoming aroused.
+Incorporating glimmers before intimacy can help regulate the nervous system, allowing you to be present.
+For those with a history of pain during sex, we recommend deep abdominal breathing, ear pulling, playing relaxing music, and anything that fosters an optimal nervous system.
 You can read our blog on healthy intimacy here.

 Vagus Nerve Resets

-Changing your body's physiological response to your environment is possible through the stimulation of the vagus nerve and the cranial nerves that share space in the brainstem or are in close circuitry to the the vagus nerve.
-We will cover more specifics in Part 2 of this blog to learn how to simulate the other nerves of social engagement, namely the trigeminal nerve (cranial nerve V), facial nerve (cranial nerve VII), glossophyaryngeal nerve (cranial nerve IX) and spinal accessory nerve (cranial nerve XI).
-It is easier than you might think and highly effective!
+You can alter your body's physiological response to your surroundings by stimulating the vagus nerve and the cranial nerves located in the brainstem or closely connected to the vagus nerve.
+In Part 2 of this blog, we will delve into how to stimulate the other nerves involved in social engagement, specifically the trigeminal nerve (cranial nerve V), facial nerve (cranial nerve VII), glossopharyngeal nerve (cranial nerve IX), and spinal accessory nerve (cranial nerve XI).
+It's easier than you might think and very effective!

-My experience with chronic pain for myself and for my patients has evolved exponentially since learning about and incorporating the polyvagal theory.
-I do not view pain the same and I now make more time to include intentional glimmers.
-Understanding how the body responds physiologically to an internal or external threat and knowing you can change ow the body responds is empowering in the healing journey.
-My hope is you will embrace this information and be able to incorporate it to prevent and reduce pain.
-If you need help getting started, call our office to schedule a physical therapy evaluation with one of our experts.
-Healthy Core therapists are trained to treat and teach you about pain science and healing from chronic pain.
-You can achieve a pain-free lifestyle to be the best version of yourself!
+My understanding of chronic pain both personally and in treating patients over 30 years has significantly transformed since I began applying the polyvagal theory and the concept of neurowellness.
+My perspective on pain has shifted, and I now prioritize nervous system regulation.
+Recognizing how the body physiologically reacts to threats, whether internal or external, and knowing that you can alter this response is empowering on the path to healing.
+I hope you will embrace this knowledge and apply it to prevent and alleviate pain.
+If you need assistance in getting started, contact our office to arrange a physical therapy evaluation with one of our specialists.
+Healthy Core therapists are trained to educate and guide you in pain science and recovery from chronic pain.
+You can achieve a pain-free life and become the best version of yourself!

 References: